Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 routes = len(routingTable['vrf']['default']['address_family']['ipv4']['routes']) # Work out how many routes are in the routing table by working out the length of the routes list from the datastructure returned by pyATS

 if routes == 3:
-   print("Pass: The expected number of routes are in the oruting table") elif routes < 3: print("Fail: There are less routes in the routing table than expected") elif routes > 3:
+   print("Pass: The expected number of routes are in the routing table") elif routes < 3: print("Fail: There are less routes in the routing table than expected") elif routes > 3: